Have your voice heard! Get involved with the movement to avoid internet taxation! WebmasterVote.org

 Symptoms of LSD Withdrawal

 For LSD, the term withdrawal does not have the same meaning as for drugs that are habit-forming or addictive.
 While LSD use can rapidly lead to tolerance, it is not addictive.
+It’s is unknown at this time how effective behavioral therapy could be in helping to treat regular users of LSD.

 However, since symptoms caused by LSD use can continue, the former user may still have repercussions of usage to deal with.
 This could include: